Selimus

 Peter Cockett

-Peter Cockett is an associate professor in the Theatre and Film Studies at McMaster University.
+Peter Cockett is an associate professor in the iArts (Integrated Arts) program at McMaster University.
+He is the co-editor, with Melinda Gough, of Engendering the Stage in the Age of Shakespeare and Beyond (University of Toronto Press, 2025) which publishes the findings of their 2018 Performance as Research (PaR) workshop at the Stratford Festival Lab.
 He is the general editor (performance), and technical co-ordinating editor of Queen’s Men Editions.
-He was the stage director for the Shakespeare and the Queen’s Men project (SQM), directing King Leir, The Famous Victories of Henry V, and Friar Bacon and Friar Bungay (2006) and he is the performance editor for our editions of those plays.
-The process behind those productions is documented in depth on his website Performing the Queen’s Men.
-Also featured on this site are his PAR productions of Clyomon and Clamydes (2009) and Three Ladies of London (2014).
+His PaR directing credits include King Leir, The Famous Victories of Henry V, and Friar Bacon and Friar Bungay (2006), Clyomon and Clamydes (2010), and Three Ladies of London (2015) for the Shakespeare and the Queen’s Men project (SQM).
+The process behind the 2006 productions is documented in depth on the project website Performing the Queen’s Men.
 For the PLS, the University of Toronto’s Medieval and Renaissance Players, he has directed the Digby Mary Magdalene (2003) and the double bill of George Peele’s The Old Wives Tale and the Chester Antichrist (2004).
 He also directed An Experiment in Elizabethan Comedy (2005) for the SQM project and Inside Out: The Persistence of Allegory (2008) in collaboration with Alan Dessen.
 Peter is a professional actor and director with numerous stage and screen credits.
 He can be contacted at cockett@mcmaster.ca.

 Orgography